dashdotrobot/bicyclewheel/content/pages/howto.md

 Authors: Matthew Ford
 Slug: howto

+# Launch the Bicycle Wheel App

+<a href="https://bike-wheel-app.herokuapp.com/" target="_blank">Click here</a> to launch the Bike Wheel App in a separate window.

 # How to use the Bicycle Wheel App

 The Bicycle Wheel App is a tool for designing a virtual wheel and simulating its response to external forces.